TheMagnificent11/lewee/src/Lewee.Application/README.md

 services.AddPipelineBehaviors();
 ```

-The assembly parameters of `AddApplication` are use to configure `Mediatr` (it will scan these assemblies for requests and notification classes/handlers).
+The assembly parameters of `AddApplication` are used to configure `Mediatr` (it will scan these assemblies for request and notification classes/handlers).
 In addition to this, the application layer assembly will by used to configure `FluentValidation` (it will use this assembly to scan for validators).

 `AddPipelineBehaviors` adds the `Mediatr` request pipelines behaviors listed in the [Pipeline Behaviors](#pipeline-behaviors) section.
+This only needs to be added once per application/solution; not for once each project that uses this package.

 Additional behaviors can be added as parameters to `AddPipelineBehaviors`.